G0dKing/darkwraith/SECURITY.md

 ## 5. Handling Vulnerabilities

-    Reporting: If you discover a security issue, please report it directly to [Your Email/Contact Method], providing a detailed description of the problem.
+    Reporting: If you discover a security issue, please report it directly to [G0dKing, providing a detailed description of the problem.
     Response Plan: Upon receiving a security vulnerability report, the repository owner will assess the issue and respond within 48 hours with a plan for resolution.

 ## 6. Compliance